Tropical Cyclone Phailin

 A tropical wave (Invest 98L)

-is headed NNW towards Mexico's Baja Peninsula, but is expected to dissipate before making it there.
-Octave is embedded in a large plume of tropical moisture that is riding up to the northeast over Mexico and Texas.
-Flood Watches
+.
+Octave is the only one that is a threat to land, and the 60-mph tropical storm is headed NNW towards Mexico's Baja Peninsula, where 3 - 6" of rain is expected over the next few days.
+Octave is expected to dissipate before making it to Baja, due to increasing dry air and wind shear.
+Octave and Priscilla are embedded in a large plume of tropical moisture that is riding up to the northeast over Mexico and Texas.
+Flood watches and warnings